No. Connext does not have a token at this time. Any references to a Connext token out there are definitely scams.

 We started Connext in 2017, and have been a core part of the L2 research community since we built the first general-purpose L2 payment system in 2018.
 Our work on state channel systems has led us to think deeply about how users can seamlessly transfer funds between rollups, and we believe that the current iteration of Connext presents the best set of tradeoffs for enabling interactions between rollups.

 There are a number of projects and protocols building on top of Connext.
 We expect to have a community-maintained list of them soon .
-For now, we recommend trying the nxtp testnet demo, a simple UI built by our friends at LiFi to showcase transferring funds across chains.
+For now, we recommend checking out xPollinate, a simple UI for bridging across chains.